It’s crazy to think that it’s been over two weeks already since we returned from our holiday to the Dominican Republic.

 On our first visit, we literally gasped when we turned a corner and saw the sea.
 I don’t think I’ve ever seen such a beautiful and inviting blue sea and it was everything I imagined and more.

-Part 2 coming soon – more about the beach and our complete VIDEO where you can really get a feel of what it’s all about.
+See Part 2 where there is more about the beach and our complete VIDEO where you can really get a feel of what it’s all about.